Stormwater Management Program

 - PC-4 : List of Water Quality CIP Projects

-The City of Bryan will inspect construction sites during construction and after construction has been completed to assure compliance with the Stormwater Management Ordinance.
+The City of Bryan conducts inspections both during and after construction to ensure compliance with the Stormwater Management Ordinance.

-- Access to NOI, Site Notice (i.e. Small or Large) and Stormwater Pollution Prevention Plan (SWPPP or SWP3) or Erosion Control Plan (ECP
+Verification of the Notice of Intent (NOI), Site Notice (small or large), and Stormwater Pollution Prevention Plan (SWPPP or SWP3) or Erosion Control Plan (ECP)

 - Construction Control Selection Guide with Schematics